 When no man born in Portsmouth, Virginia on July 17, 1954 registered with the service, I took it to mean that Michael, like me, had no empty space that needed filling.
 His life was full and happy, as was mine.
 Or, said the nagging voice, he just never knew about that registry.

 In the late 90s, when the Internet made all things possible, I started asking questions on an email list of people seeking lost relatives in Virginia.
-There were angels on that list, knowledgable people willing to coach others on the laws, to find state and agency records, to dispense encouragement.
+There were angels on that list, knowledgeable people willing to coach others on the laws, to find state and agency records, to dispense encouragement.
 From my home on Whidbey Island, north of Seattle, I had friendly eyes and hands back in Virginia.

 The chink in the wall built to separate family members was medical histories.
 As more and more diseases turn out to have genetic origins, it's only right that adoptive parents know as much as possible about their child's medical inheritance.
 Michael might need to know what predispositions to illness he could be carrying, and passing on.
 When my brother and both our parents were diagnosed with macular degeneration, I knew I should warn Michael.

-My family doctor wrote up notes on our medical history and sent it to the address my Virginia cyberfriends provided.
+My family doctor wrote up notes on our medical history and sent it to the address my Virginia cyber-friends provided.
 The law, they told me, ensured that the information would have to be passed to Michael's mom and dad.
-Never mind that Michael was too old to still be living at home, the rules were that the information went to his parents--they might never have told him that he'd been adopted.
+Never mind that Michael was too old to still be living at home, the rules were that the information went to his parents–they might never have told him that he'd been adopted.

 A soft-spoken social worker named Mary was soon on my phone.
 Was I free to talk?
-The circumspection of yesteryear--and rightly so.
+The circumspection of yesteryear–and rightly so.
 My husband had always known about Michael but Mary had surely made many a call into households where secrecy mattered.

 She had opened a file on my "case," had forwarded the medical history to Michael's dad, and received a gracious letter asking her to thank me for being so considerate.
 He'd passed his son the information.